Council VideosWatch All Videos

 Moving through these five milestones can save municipalities money, improve air quality, create jobs, and improve local residents’ health.

-In January 2020, the Town of Drayton Valley achieved Milestone 1 of the PCP Milestone Framework.
-For Milestone 1, the Town was required to create a GHG emissions inventory and a ten-year emissions forecast.
+In January 2020, the Town of Drayton Valley achieved PCP Milestone #1 by creating a GHG emissions inventory and a ten-year emissions forecast.
 The energy and emissions inventory helps the Town to track energy use, emissions and spending as well as gather money-saving information while the forecast enables the Town to measure progress over time.

 The Drayton Valley Energy & Emissions Inventory 2015-2018 is available at the following link: